 DevOps Automation Platform

 The Agile Stacks DevOps platform allows our customers to automate agile software delivery.
 With application deployment pipelines and stack templates, you can create DevOps automation that provides the ability to iterate quickly and move your applications between different environments - from development to test to production.
-You can build your stack from auto-generated infrastructure as code scripts, significantly reducing the effort to integrate cloud services and tools into the stack.
-Agile Stacks also offers a catalog of open source tools and commercial products that can be deployed on Kubernetes clusters.
-In addition to automated deployments and upgrades, Agile Stacks integrates and automates security and single sign-on throughout the entire provisioned stack.
+You can build your stack from auto-generated infrastructure as code scripts, significantly reducing the effort to integrate cloud services and tools into the deployment.
+Agile Stacks also offers a catalog of open source tools and commercial products for Kubernetes clusters.
+In addition to automated implementations and upgrades, Agile Stacks integrates and automates security and single sign-on throughout the entire provisioned stack.

 Composable Stack Templates

-With Agile Stacks, you can deploy one of the pre-integrated stack templates as is, or you can create stack templates to define your own reference architecture.
-Stack services are available via simple catalog selection and provide plug-and-play support for monitoring, logging, analytics, and testing tools.
+Using SuperHub® Automation Hub, you can deploy one of the pre-integrated stack templates as is, or you can create stack templates to define your technology stack and standardized environments.
+Stack components are available via simple catalog selection and provide plug-and-play support for monitoring, logging, analytics, and testing tools.
 Composable stack services can be combined to solve a much broader range of tasks within a stack compared to using self-contained, non-composable stacks.
 Our goal is to address the composability problem, so we provide a single, unified tool for running common stack operations such as:

 Powerful set of tools for continuous integration, testing, and delivery of applications.